 Updates will be posted here.
 If you want a paper copy, copy and paste this into a document and print.

 It is your responsibility to read our important emails and updated notes here.
 Let us sweat the small stuff as we strive to make your trip worry-free.
 This may well be the best time to go and fully enjoy your vacation!
 Bookmark this page to conveniently find your way back.

-SECOND DEPOSIT APRIL 20 and FINAL PAYMENT DUE on MAY 20 Pay by check directly online digitally.
+FINAL PAYMENT DUE on MAY 20 Pay by check directly online digitally.
 Simply follow the instructions.
 Credit cards will be assessed a processing fee at time of purchase.
 As a small business, this helps mitigate costs and allows us to give you the very best price.

 Your fearless GTL Salanda Williams (Gracious Trip Leader, not a guide but liaison between our guides and group to ensure things run smoothly.)

 Salanda has decades of experience in the travel industry and has worked over 12 years as a travel consultant for one of the world’s largest management companies!
 She has been on dozens of AFS solo travel tours over the years.
 With a passion for nature and unique culture is, she chooses and has led some of our most exciting adventures – (Kilimanjaro, Mt Everest base camp and Galapagos to name a few.)